koenighotze/koenighotze.github.io/content/post/2017-04-24-terraform-basics.md

 ---
 title:  Using Terraform for Cloud Deployments
 date:   2017-04-25
-categories: terraform cloud aws devops
-permalink: /terraform/tutorial-part1.html
+tags: ["Infrastructure-as-Code", "Cloud", "AWS", "devops"]
 ---
-This post explores [Terraform] from a beginner's perspective.
+This post explores [Terraform](https://terraform.io) from a beginner's perspective.
 We'll look at the problem Terraform solves and what it's distinct features are.

 By using some rather simple examples we'll get a good feeling of how to use it in real life.
 We will build a running EC2 instance, based on a LAMP stack.
-This post covers the simple version, a follow up will show the advanced configuration using Consul for state synchronization and [Ansible] for configuration management.
+This post covers the simple version, a follow up will show the advanced configuration using Consul for state synchronization and [Ansible](https:/ansible.com) for configuration management.

 The examples focus on AWS, so you may need an account to follow along.
 I'll use free-tier resources only, so even a demo account is enough.